simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 The overall efficiency of a Section is multiplied by the fertility value of its planet.
 Neutral fertility (i.e. no yellow bit) indicates a multiplier of 1.0.

+### CoGC programs

+The [Chamber of Global Commerce](../../tutorials/planetary-projects#chamber-of-global-commerce-cogc), if existant on a planet and active, can provide a temporary bonus to productivity.
+As is the case with experts, the respective percentage is simply added on top.
+For example, the CoGC program _Education Events: Pioneers_ provdes a 10 % bonus to all pioneer-operated buildings as long as it is active, and the program _Advertising Campaign: Agriculture_ grants a 25 % bonus to all facilities in the agriculture sector.

 ## About this page

 This page is part of the APEX handbook's wiki section.
 If you are looking for an introduction to APEX, please refer to the [tutorials](../../tutorials).